connecticut-digital-services/digital-service/src/content/focus-area/focus-area-agile-procurement.md

   We're adopting the latest procurement practices that increase the odds of project success while minimizing cost and risk.
 order: 2
+cta: Learn more about our efforts and specific examples of our work.
+cta_link: /work/
 items:
   - title: 0-6 months
     description: >-